dreamineering/business-administration/docs/practice-journey/growth/franchise/README.md

 The great thing about GPM is that replicating your business model is greatly simplified due to the architecture of the application, and reporting that will quickly identify if a franchisee is sliding off the rails.

-By and large your franchisee can concentrate of delivering customer satisaction while building deeper connections.
+Enable franchisee to concentrate on delivering satisfaction and building deeper connections with a loyal customer base.

 ## Personal